NeuroN-Lab/SUITer/README.md

 ## Uninstallation

-You can uninstall SUITer App from the MATLAB GUI.
+You can uninstall SUITerApp from the MATLAB GUI.
 Find the SUITerApp App in your application list, right click on it and select “Uninstall”.